-While you may have a vast inventory of products and a huge user base, in ecommerce, none of that counts unless you have a clean, easy-to-use interface.
+While you may have a vast inventory and a huge user base, in ecommerce none of that counts unless you have a clean, easy-to-use interface.
 Your website will often be the first thing your customer sees.
 Hence it’s essential you create a good impression from the outset – turning that striking first impression into onsite transactions and future leads.

-In this article, we’ll show you all the tips and tricks that go into creating a cutting edge ecommerce site, drawing on the very best in Magento web design along the way.
+In this article, we’ll show you all the tips and tricks that go into creating a cutting edge ecommerce site; drawing on the very best in Magento web design techniques.

 Mapping Your Customer Journey

-Before anything else, assuming you already have an ecommerce site of some kind, it’s worth running an audit of your site.
+Before anything else, assuming you already have an ecommerce store, it’s worth running an audit of your site.

 With site traffic and browser activity in mind, try answering the following questions: —